grnet/synnefo/docs/quick-install-admin-guide.rst

  * postgresql (database)
  * rabbitmq (message queue)

-You can install the above by running:
+You can install apache2 and progresql by running:

 .. code-block:: console